All Episodes

 Those who can look ahead and see big spikes ahead of us to the right, does such a person dare look ahead to their own death?

-It's funny you should ask that.
+You know, it's funny you should ask that.

-In training we have to be careful.
+In training, we have to be careful.

-A lot of times our trainees, I will actually give them their own lives, what we call a personal trajectory And I have to be careful that they don't go through the protocols too rapidly, because they'll be perceiving their own death, and that can be a discomforting thing.
+And I have to be careful that they don't go through the protocols too rapidly because they'll be perceiving their own depth.

-But yes, you can perceive what appears to be, with high probability, very, very prominent milestones or peaks in your trajectory, including the end of your life.
+But yes, you can perceive what appears to be, with high probability, very prominent milestones or peaks in your trajectory, including the end of your life.

 Have you looked at yours?